emerald/modes-vim/README.md

   4. A specification of what string and character constants are like
   5. A specification to ignore casing (Emerald is case-insensitive)

 The points 3-5 are covered by [`other.vim`](other.vim).

-As for 1-2, it is an Emerald compiler, not this repository which is responsible for maintaining an up-to-date list of keywords and built-ins.
+As for 1-2, it is an Emerald compiler, not this repository, which is responsible for maintaining an up-to-date list of keywords and built-ins.

 This repository makes use of the shell-scripts `bin/getkeywords.sh` and `bin/getbuiltins.sh`, which are expected to be present in the